Study Proposes Solution to Parent Medication Errors

 Dealing with the fact that your child overdosed or suffered life-threatening side effects of prescription medications can be daunting for any parent.
 Knowing how to handle the legal ramifications of such an event can be important for obtaining compensation for the damages you suffered.
 To start, talk to a Camillus Product Liability Attorney to figure out whether your case qualifies for product liability.
 You may be eligible to receive compensation for medical bills or pain and suffering.

 At Gattuso & Ciotoli, we offer our clients four different areas of legal practice.
 Contact us at (315) 314-8000 today for a free consultation.
-We are located in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+We are located in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.